Fiat Ducato: E-Ducato (2021)

 The battery electric Ducato Electric was announced in July 2019, with planned availability in 2020.
 The targeted range was 220 to 360 km on the New European Driving Cycle.
 The same body variants as the conventional Ducato would be available, providing cargo volumes of 10 to 17 m3 and maximum payload of 1950 kg.

 In April 2021, Fiat launched the E-Ducato, which had been co-developed with package delivery firm DHL.
 Ducato gliders are assembled at the Fiat Sevel Sud factory in Atessa, then shipped to Fiat Mirafiori in Turin, where they are fitted with a drivetrain developed by SolarEdge.
 Estimated maximum production capacity is 1,000 vehicles per month.
-The similar electric van variants sold by PSA as the Citroen Jumper/Relay and Peugeot Boxer also are assembled at Sevel Sud, but use a different battery technology as they are converted by BD Auto instead.
+The similar electric van variants sold by PSA as the Citroën Jumper/Relay and Peugeot Boxer also are assembled at Sevel Sud, but use a different battery technology as they are converted by BD Auto instead.

 The 2021 E-Ducato is fitted with either a 3- or 5-module high voltage traction battery with 47 or 79 kW-hr of storage, respectively; estimated range is 280 km under the WLTP mixed cycle for the larger battery.
 Traction motor peak output is 90 kW and 280 Nm.
 As an option, the E-Ducato can be fitted with a port to accept power at up to 50 kW (DC).

 In comparison, the e-Boxer conversion uses a traction battery with 37 or 75 kW-hr of storage, giving an estimated range of 73 or 154 mi, respectively (WLTP).

 E-Ducato and Ram ProMaster EV (2024)

 For the 2024 model year (coinciding with a facelift), the E-Ducato received a new drivetrain.
 The battery has a capacity of 110 kWh, providing power to an electric traction motor with a peak output of 200 kW and 410 Nm.
-The Ducato's siblings from other Stellantis brands, the Peugeot e-Boxer, the Citroen e-Jumper (Citroen e-Relay in the UK & Ireland), the Opel/Vauxhall Movano-e, and the new Toyota Proace Max Electric, also received this new drivetrain.
+The Ducato's siblings from other Stellantis brands, the Peugeot e-Boxer, the Citroën e-Jumper (Citroën e-Relay in the UK & Ireland), the Opel/Vauxhall Movano-e, and the new Toyota Proace Max Electric, also received this new drivetrain.

 In January 2024 for the North American market, Stellantis unveiled the Ram ProMaster EV, also equipped with an identical drivetrain featuring a 110 kWh battery and a 268 hp, 302 lbft motor.
 The targeted range is 174 mi in city driving; maximum charging rate is 150 kW using a Level 3 (DC) fast charger.
 Orders for the Ram ProMaster EV (delivery model) were opened in September 2024; the cargo model will follow in 2025.